SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-support.md

 ---
-title: Modernization Partner Guidance - Support step
+title: SharePoint modernization guidance - Support step
-description: Modernization offerings that partners can use with their customers - Support step ms.date: 12/06/2019 ms.prod: sharepoint
+description: MModernization offerings that IT Teams and partners can use with their customers - Support step ms.date: 12/06/2019 ms.prod: sharepoint
 localization_priority: Priority